steedos/help/en-us/workflow/admin_space_users.md

 In the pop-up interface, you can do more settings.
 #### Add a new user
 - Click the “New” button.
-- Enter user’s name, E-mail address, parent organizations and manager.
+- Enter user’s name, email address, parent organizations and manager.
 - Click “Create”.

 #### Edit user’s information